Uneven Extraction in Coffee Brewing: Methods

 Extraction is modelled following Moroney~\cite{Moroney2015}.
-The transfer rate of transfer of coffee from the grains into the fluid is given by $SD(c_\text{sat}-c)/\lambda$ where $S$ is the surface area of grains, $D$ is the diffusivity, $c_\text{sat}$ is the concentration at the surface of the grains, assumed to be saturated, $c$ is the mass concentration of dissolved coffee solids in the liquid and $\lambda$ is a diffusion length.
-Using a single term to describe transfer between the solid and the liquid implicitly assumes that the distribution of ground coffee is unimodal.
-(The same assumption underlies using the Kozeny–Carman equation for permeability also.)
-In fact coffee grain size distributions are better modelled as bimodal, but we follow Ref.~\cite{smith2021brewing} in only considering a single transfer term for simplicity.
+The transfer term is given by $DS(c_\text{sat}-c)/\lambda$ where $S$ is the surface area of grains, $D$ is the diffusivity, $c_\text{sat}$ is the concentration at the surface of the grains, assumed to be saturated and $c$ is the mass concentration of dissolved coffee solids and $\lambda$ is a diffusion length.
+Using the Kozeny–Carman equation for permeability and using a single term to describe transfer between the solid and the liquid implicitly assumes that the distribution of ground coffee is unimodal.
+In fact coffee grain size distributions are better modelled as bimodal, but we follow Ref.~\onlinecite{smith2021brewing} in only considering a single transfer term for simplicity.
 To relate extraction to changes in porosity we assume that the soluble and insoluble components of coffee have the same density.
-This also allows us to relate extraction yield to porosity via
+This also allows us to relate extraction yield to porosity